 - Sellers need Form 16B to claim credit for the tax deducted against their income tax liability.

-Unlocking financial potential with loan against property
+Unlocking financial potential with a loan against property

 Purchasing property and managing TDS obligations may require substantial liquidity.
 A loan against property provides an effective financial solution by enabling property owners to leverage their immovable assets to obtain funds.
 Loan against property offers competitive interest rates and higher loan amounts compared to unsecured loans, making it ideal for managing large expenses, including property payments or tax liabilities.
 If you are buying property above Rs.
 50 lakhs and need financial assistance to cover TDS or other related costs, considering a loan against property can unlock your asset’s financial potential without selling it.
 This strategy helps maintain cash flow, fulfil tax obligations timely, and invest in your dream property smoothly.